miguilimzero/filament-auto-panel/README.md

 ## Usage

 Before getting started with the package, you must know some behaviors that the table schema reader have.
-The Filament Auto will take into consideration your actual table schema in the database and not your migration file.
+Filament Auto takes into consideration your actual table schema in the database and not your migration file.
 However, it is extremely important to use the correct fields in the migration in order to generate the correct columns.

 An example of that is when you use the `boolean()` column method, Laravel will generate a `tinyint(1)` table column.
 This